 During the 1960s, Japan underwent rapid economic growth, but the development of large scale industries in the Setouchi region exacted a heavy toll in the form of environmental pollution.
 The rich historical and cultural legacy of the Seto Inland Sea thus reflects both the positive and negative aspects of humankind’s interaction with the natural environment.

 Theater arts blossomed during the 19th and early 20th centuries, a legacy that remains in the form of Naoshima Onna Bunraku, a female-only puppet theater.
-Fishing, another core industry, remains strong, and yellowtail and seaweed farming continue to support the island economy along with art-based tourism and a metal refinery on the north end of the island.
+Fishing, another core industry, remains strong, and yellowtail and seaweed farming continue to support the island’s economy along with a metal refinery on the island’s northern tip.

 Located near Naoshima, the island of Teshima is home to the Teshima Art Museum and a popular destination for those seeking a different side of Japan.
 The resident population is about 1,000 people, and signs of human habitation date back at least 9,000 years.
 True to its name, which means “bountiful island”, Teshima is blessed with a plentiful supply of spring water, which is essential for irrigated rice farming.
 It was one of the few islands that produced enough rice to export to other areas.
 Terraced rice paddies still cover the island’s lower slopes while thick woods rise up the steep hill known as Danyama in the island’s center.